Power supply unit (computer): +3.3 V and +5 V rails

 +3.3 V and +5 V rail voltage supplies are rarely a limiting factor; generally, any supply with a sufficient +12 V rating will have adequate capacity at lower voltages.
 However, most hard drives or PCI cards will create a greater load on the +5 V rail.

 Older CPUs and logic devices on the motherboard were designed for 5 V operating voltage.
 Power supplies for those computers regulate the 5 V output precisely, and supply the 12 V rail in a specified voltage window depending on the load ratio of both rails.
 The +12 V supply was used for computer fan motors, disk drive motors and serial interfaces (which also used the −12 V supply).
 A further use of the 12 V came with the sound cards, using linear chip audio power amplifiers, sometimes filtered by a 9 V linear regulator on the card to cut the noise of the motors.

-Since certain 80386 variants, CPUs use lower operating voltages such as 3.3 or 3.45 V. Motherboards had linear voltage regulators, supplied by the 5 V rail.
+Since certain i386 variant CPUs use lower operating voltages such as 3.3 or 3.45 V, motherboards had linear voltage regulators supplied by the 5 V rail.
 Jumpers or dip switches set the output voltages to the installed CPU's specification.
 When newer CPUs required higher currents, switching mode voltage regulators like buck converters replaced linear regulators for efficiency.